 In March of 2018, in a last minute move, the Utah Legislature created the Utah Inland Port Authority.
 This power grab resulted in the state taking control of future tax revenue from over 25% of Salt Lake City for creation of a giant warehouse and freight transfer facility next to critical Great Salt Lake bird habitat.

 The proposed port will pollute our air and water, destroy wildlife habitat and contribute to the climate crisis.
 We need our elected officials to do the right thing and repeal the legislation that created the polluting port.
 Please take a moment to send a message to urge legislators urging them to support legislation that would repeal the Utah Inland Port Authority:

 UPHE is one of several local organizations in the Salt Lake Valley that make up the Stop the Polluting Port Coalition.

 The Stop the Polluting Port Coalition is a group of concerned citizens, communities and organizations asking Utah’s elected leaders to stop the polluting port.
 The community groups and organizations that make up the Coalition want to stop the proposed Utah inland port in order to protect the health and well being of humans, the environmental, and wildlife in the Salt Lake Valley.

 To join the Coalition, sign up for our mailing list for status updates and dates of upcoming meetings and events.

 Learn about the issue and get involved – people power works and the good news is that we are having an impact on this disastrous project.

-- Help us grow our coalition by signing up for our mailing list and receive updates on the port and upcoming meetings and events
+- Sign up for our mailing list and receive updates on the port and upcoming meetings and events

 - Sign and share our petition to Stop the Polluting Port on your social media.